 Valic Financial Advisors, Inc.

-With a national footprint, Valic Financial Advisors has almost $27 billion in assets under management (AUM).
+With a national footprint, Valic Financial Advisors (VFA) has more than $26 billion in assets under management (AUM).
 In addition to being an investment advisor, Valic is also a broker-dealer.
-Its name is an acronym of its parent company, The Variable Annuity Life Insurance Company, but the firm also goes by AIG Retirement Services.
+Its name is an acronym of its parent company, The Variable Annuity Life Insurance Company, but the firm does business under the brand name Corebridge Financial.

 Though advisors are employees of the company, they are technically independent advisory representatives (IARs).
-They are also broker-dealer representatives and most are insurance agents, making Valic a fee-based firm.
+They are also broker-dealer representatives and most are insurance agents, making VFA a fee-based firm.

 Valic Financial Advisors Background